Eugene Fitch Ware

 Eugene Fitch Ware (May 29, 1841 – July 1, 1911), sometimes publishing pseudonymously as Ironquill, was an American soldier, lawyer, politician, and writer.

 Early life

 Eugene Fitch Ware was born on May 29, 1841, in Hartford, Connecticut.
 His family moved to Burlington, Iowa, when he was young.

 Military career

 Ware enlisted in the First Iowa Volunteer Infantry in April 1861 as part of the Union Army in the American Civil War.
-After completing his term of service with that regiment, re-enlisted in the Fourth Iowa Cavalry.
+After completing his term of service with that regiment, he re-enlisted in the Fourth Iowa Cavalry.
 In September 1863, he was commissioned a lieutenant in the 7th Iowa Cavalry Regiment.
 Ware was with General Patrick Edward Connor on the Powder River Expedition.
-After the Powder River campaign he was promoted to captain.
-After coming to the frontier he was detailed for staff duty by General Robert Byington Mitchell.
-Later, General Connor asked him to serve on his staff, which Ware wanted to do, but General Mitchell objected to his leaving and he was therefore unable to join Connor.
+After the Powder River campaign, he was promoted to captain.
+After coming to the frontier, he was detailed for staff duty by General Robert Byington Mitchell.
+Later, General Connor asked him to serve on his staff, which Ware wanted to do, but General Mitchell objected to his leaving, and he was therefore unable to join Connor.